st-korn/urbanmegaphone/README.md

 folder = Path.cwd() / 'get-buildings' / 'lipetsk'
 APIkey = '12345678-1234-1234-1234-1234567890ab'
 ```
 Then run `get-buildings/31-ask-coordinates.py` script.
 It will create subfolder `yandex` and put them files like `00b11c4a-0730-4336-97a1-e94a4afd3c08.json` with UUID of building in name and JSON geocoder response in content.
-Nuildings with coordinates from `pkk.rosreestr.ru` are skiped.
+Buildings with coordinates from `pkk.rosreestr.ru` are skiped.

 ![Ask geocode-maps.yandex.ru](/images/ask-yandex.png)